ArchGryphon9362/teslabtapi/docs/start.md

 **Once I extract the protobuf, you'll be able to choose between the new and old version of the documentation!**

 **Edit:** I have extracted the new protobuf (and created a personal script to do so easily in the future), the new protobuf file can be found [here](https://gist.github.com/ArchGryphon9362/2b1112849d3748c775877696b8c05ed7) if you want it :).
-Currently in the process of documenting it!
+Will document it when I have time... if you want to contribute, you can document it using Docusaurus's version system, and then create a PR!
 :::
 :::tip
 I really recommend reading this over to grasp an understanding of how this stuff works.
 If you just want to see what the car can do, skip down to [more info](#more-info).